PaperMC/diff-viewer/README.md

 ## Development

-Note that Bun can be substituted with the package manager of your choice.

 ### Setup

 - Install [Bun](https://bun.sh/) and execute `bun install` in `/web` to install the required dependencies for the frontend.